Strombolian eruption: Violent Strombolian

 Violent Strombolian eruptions are more explosive in nature than their regular counterparts (up to VEI 3), and may produce sustained lava fountains, long distance lava flows, eruption columns several kilometres in height, and heavy ash fallout.
 Rarely, Violent Strombolian eruptions may transition into Subplinian eruptions.

-Examples of violent Strombolian activity include the paroxysms of Mt.
+Examples of Violent Strombolian activity include the paroxysms of Mt.
 Etna, the 1943-1952 eruption of Parícutin, the 2021 Cumbre Vieja eruption, and various eruptions of Mt.
 Vesuvius between 1631 and 1944.
+The 2024-2026 lava fountaining episodes at Kīlauea also share some characteristics with Violent Strombolian eruptions.